-As required under the provisions of Section 134(3)(p) and Regulation 27 of the ListingRegulations the Board has carried out an annual performance evaluation of its ownperformance and the manner in which such performanceevaluation was carried out is asunder:
+As required under the provisions of Section 134(3)(p) and Regulation 27 of the ListingRegulations the Board has carried out annual evaluation of the performance of the Boardits Committees and of individual Directors and the manner in which such performanceevaluation was carried out is as under:

 f) Risk Management Policy: